-But Apple TV+'s series is less about the intricacies of the business than the firestorms resulting when talent egos clash against management callousness.
+But Apple TV+'s series is less about the intricacies of the business than the firestorms resulting when the talent's egos clash against management's callousness.
 One might understand that more precisely after a slog through the first two episodes.

-But maybe audiences will forgive the clunky pacing and derivative scenes in those episodes, since "The Morning Show" less about the script than the performances and the star power.
+Maybe audiences will forgive the clunky pacing and derivative scenes in those episodes, since "The Morning Show" is less about the script than the performances and the star power.

-Aniston’s and Witherspoon’s talents receive ample showcasing in the form of exhilarating monologues and retorts tailored to reflect the audience’s #MeToo frustrations back at them.
-All of it make content for the inevitable Golden Globe and Emmy campaign For Your Consideration reels.
+Aniston's and Witherspoon's talents receive ample showcasing in the form of exhilarating monologues and retorts tailored to reflect the audience's #MeToo frustrations back at them.
+All of it seems designed to create content for their inevitable Golden Globe and Emmy For Your Consideration campaign reels.
 A show or a film can get away with that kind of thing as long as the rest of the writing smoothly integrates these turns into the script.
 That does not happen here.

 Check out "The Morning Show" trailer below: